-Trust in a nation’s justice system is based on the principle that its citizens are awarded fair and equal treatment under the law.
-Unfortunately, Canada falls short of this important standard of due-process in all cases.
-Ninety percent of the nation’s criminal crimes are settled through a plea bargaining process that lacks accountability on the part of those pursuing this adjudication in our courts.
-To correct this injustice and bring forward accountability, parliament needs to pass legislation that protects the rights of due process.
-The proposed legislation below, titled, “The Bill of Integrity,” was first drafted by myself in 1999.
-Looked at by members of parliament at the time, it was forwarded to the Attorney General and the Minister of Justice in 2002.
-Although I was informed that there were no specific provisions regarding plea bargains that had to be followed, the response I received stated there was no need for such legislation.
+Trust in a nation’s justice system relies on a promise of fair and equal treatment under the law.
+In Canada, ninety percent of criminal cases are settled through a process of unsigned plea bargains which lack judicial accountability.
+Corrective legislation like my proposed “Bill of Integrity” first drafted in 1999 to address this subject was looked at by members of parliament and forwarded to the Attorney General of Canada and the Minister of Justice in 2002.
+Receiving a written response, I was informed that there were no specific provisions regarding plea bargains that had to be followed, but despite this admission, justice system officials stated there was no need for the proposed legislation.

-The reasons given on why this proposal would not enhance the integrity of the legal profession and the courts were as follows…(1)“The vast majority of dealings between Crown attorneys and defence counsel are already characterized by the utmost of professional honesty, courtesy, and integrity in criminal court proceedings.” —(2)“While adversaries, they are nonetheless bound by their professional codes of conduct and procedural rules.” —(3)“While counsel on both sides are occasionally forced to abandon a previously agreed to sentence submission, they do so for valid and ethical reasons, such as client instructions or the emergence of new facts.”
+The reasons given on why this bill would not enhance the integrity of the legal profession and the courts were…(1)“The vast majority of dealings between Crown attorneys and defence counsel are already characterized by the utmost of professional honesty, courtesy, and integrity in criminal court proceedings.” —(2)“While adversaries, they are nonetheless bound by their professional codes of conduct and procedural rules.” —(3)“While counsel on both sides are occasionally forced to abandon a previously agreed to sentence submission, they do so for valid and ethical reasons, such as client instructions or the emergence of new facts.”

 “The Bill of Integrity”